erigontech/erigon/docs/programmers_guide/guide.md

 contains leaf nodes, branch nodes, or extension nodes of the trie being built.
 In some cases, where the presence of a node is not required, the corresponding entry in the node stack is empty, or `nil`.
 As well as the stack, the description requires the introduction of two input sequences (or "tapes").
-The first tape contains key-value pairs, each pair can be viewed as two opaque binary strings or arbitrary length, usually with the requirement that the whole sequence is sorted by the lexicographic order of the keys, and all the keys are distinct.
+The first tape contains key-value pairs, each pair can be viewed as two opaque binary strings of arbitrary length, usually with the requirement that the whole sequence is sorted by the lexicographic order of the keys, and all the keys are distinct.
 The second tape contains hashes, each 32 bytes long.